-It has been insightful and rather disturbing to read the series of Herald articles on dementia and Alzheimer's afflicting former top rugby players.
+It has been insightful and rather disturbing to read

 The great Waka Nathan has stage two of an apparently milder form of dementia.
 His fellow All Black and close mate Mack Herewini had dementia five years before he died.
 A former teacher at my old school, Christchurch Boys' High, former All Black Tony Steel, is another victim.

 Most of us know someone with one of these insidious diseases that select at random, but can run in families.
 Not that anything can necessarily be done to prevent it; one just starts drifting away, or the lights go out, one after the other.

 The mothers or fathers of several people I know are in that twilight zone, unable to recognise their own children.
 My paternal grandmother thought her eldest son my father was "the little boy from down the road".

 Ronald Reagan in his last years had no idea he was once President of the United States.

 The very thing that defines us, gives our personality, intelligence, spark, drive and flaws - the brain - is what fails some in their waning years, and for some it comes far too early.
 I saw a newsclip video a year or so ago of a woma0n supposedly far gone to dementia; her daughter lay in bed alongside her and asked did she know who she was.
 "Yes.
 You're ..."